OffsiteProjects/arweave-axie/README.md

 ## Manual Links in Archiver
 Not all links can be automatically detected through static analysis. `autoArchive.js` contains an array of manual links that you'll need to populate for any different app.

+## Dynamic Router
+`public/newRouter.js` is a monkeypatch to the `Next.js` router that will intercept routers and redirect you to the correct permaweb address.
+Since the address isn't known until after deploying, it fetches these mappings from a server (in this case JSONbin.io).
+You will need to write your own router for different frameworks.

+Axie used a no-javascript routing fallback with normal HTML a tags.
+These tags were removed due to bypassing the dynamic router.